How To Use And Configure WordPress Widgets – Part 4

 Enabling Widget Accessibility Mode

-A screen will display the selected widget with options for modifying the widget’s settings.
+A screen will display your selected widget with options for changing its settings.

-Click Save Widget to return to the Active Widgets screen, or click the Delete button to remove the widget from the Active Widgets section …
+Click Save Widget to return to the Active Widgets section, or click the Delete button to delete the widget from the Active Widgets section …

 Click on Disable accessibility mode in the Screen Options section to restore the drag and drop functionality to your Widgets …

-Make sure that any images you plan to use are resized to fit the maximum width of the sidebar.
-Also, keep in mind that there’s no a lot of room to add content on your sidebar section, so try and keep your information concise.
+Make sure that any images you use fit the maximum width of the sidebar navigation menu.
+Also, keep in mind that you don’t have a lot of room to add content on the sidebar navigation area, so keep your information concise.

-Also, don’t worry about saving your Post – all we need is to copy the content HTML to paste into the widget.
+Also, don’t worry about publishing your Post – all we are after is the content to be pasted into the custom sidebar widget.

 Select and copy everything to your clipboard…